1.26 Emotional Support Animals (ESA) in Saint Louis University Campus Housing Policy

-Decisions to remove an animal may be appealed to the Director of Disability Services who will then assemble a team of qualified professionals to review the appeal.
+Decisions to remove an animal may be appealed to the Director of the Center for Accessibility and Disability Resources who will then assemble a team of qualified professionals to review the appeal.
 Appeals should be provided in written format within five (5) calendar days of the initial date of the decision communication.
 During the appeal process, the animal will not be allowed on campus.
 The appeal must state a specific reason for reconsideration of the decision.
 Appeals may only be based on:

 - New information that was not available at the time of the initial decision;